junchen14/junchen14.github.io/_pages/cv.md

 Internship experience
 ======
 * Chinese Academy of Science Intenrship August-November 2017
-* Visiting Scholar in University of Birmingham and Cambridge June-September 2019
+* Visiting Scholar in University of Birmingham and University of Cambridge in June-September 2019